 Appendix B: Lessons Learned

-While the After Action Report/Improvement Plan includes recommendations which support development of specific post-exercise corrective actions, exercises may also reveal lessons learned which can be shared with the broader homeland security audience.
+While the After Action Report/Improvement Plan includes recommendations that support development of specific post-exercise corrective actions, exercises may also reveal lessons learned, which can be shared with the broader homeland security audience.
 The Department of Homeland Security (DHS) maintains the Lessons Learned Information Sharing (LLIS.gov) system as a means of sharing post-exercise lessons learned with the emergency response community.
 This appendix provides jurisdictions and organizations with an opportunity to nominate lessons learned from exercises for sharing on LLIS.gov.

 For reference, the following are the categories and definitions used in LLIS.gov: